-OVW Policy on Late Submissions
+OVW Policy on Late Submissions/Other Submission Requirements

 Applications submitted after 11:59 p.m.
-E.T. on January 29, 2020 will not be considered for funding, unless the applicant receives OVW permission to submit a late application.
-In limited circumstances, OVW will approve a request to submit an application after the due date.
-The charts below provide a description of the circumstances under which OVW will consider such requests.
+E.T. on February 3, 2021 will not be considered for funding, unless the applicant receives OVW permission to submit a late application.
+In limited circumstances, OVW will approve a request to submit an application after the deadline.
+The lists below provide a description of the circumstances under which OVW will consider such requests.
 Approval of a late submission request is not an indication of the application's final disposition.
-Applications approved for late submission are still subject to all of the review process and criteria described in this solicitation.
+Applications approved for late submission are still subject to the review process and criteria described in this solicitation.